ebmlab/BriefContext/README.md

 This work enhances reliable and efficient use of long-context information in RAG pipelines, improving accuracy and reliability for large language models in healthcare applications.

+## License

+Copyright (c) 2023 Weng Lab at Columbia University

+Distributed under the terms of the [MIT](https://github.com/bionlplab/medtext/blob/master/LICENSE) license, EvidenceOutcomes is free and open-source.